 Little Nemo predates the actual start of Surrealism, which started around 1920, in the gap of time between World War I and World War II but it shares some of the elements.
 It uses strange circumstances and impossible juxtapositions to explore life and reality through the lens of dreams- remember, Surrealism loves dreams.
 In the case of Little Nemo the dreams are literal; he’s asleep for the duration of each comic, waking only at the end to find his strange adventure never happened.
 And as you can see from some of the images of Winsor McCay’s comics I’ve used, his brand of Surrealist-esque style can be rather horrifying.
 Being chased by giant clowns?
 No thanks.

 But what fascinates me is how perfectly Little Nemo fits into the Surrealist mindset.
 Sure, much of the art is “realistic” (in the sense that if there were giant clowns they might look like that- they’re not faceless or melting or have some other impossible element tied into their being), but the situations and the core concept of the art screams Surrealist.
 And in the image below there is no arguing the Surrealist nature of that bed:

 Surrealism has always fascinated me.
 It can be humorous or horrifying, but regardless it always makes an impression; it’s mind-bogglingness is precisely its point.
 Little Nemo might not be technically Surrealist, but I think it hits those same places in my brain at least, and keeps me coming back and flipping pages, if only to see what crazy idea McCay came up with next.

-If you’re looking for more surrealistic content and want something more funny than scary, check out http://marywashicomics.net/article/far-out-far-side/ for a look at The Far Side.
+If you’re looking for more surrealistic content and want something more funny than scary, nlindell has a great post about surrealism and The Far Side.